Learn more about each course by clicking on a section heading.

 This course begins with an overview of the major theoretical perspectives and research methods of contemporary human developmental research.
 Discussion then turns to an exploration of development from a chronological perspective, beginning with conception, then moving through the stages of infancy and toddler-hood, early childhood, middle childhood, concluding with adolescence.
 Within each period, discussion is structured around the physical, motor, cognitive and social-emotional aspects of development.
 Selected topics of interest will be explored in greater detail.
 A central theme of the course is the complex interaction between the environmental and biological factors that correspond to development.

 This course is designed to give the student an introduction to interpersonal communications.
 Course content provides an overview of communication, self-concept, perceptions, and an understanding of how interpersonal relationships work.
-The course focuses on the theory and listening skills development in the helping process with a particular emphasis on working with vulnerable children & youth.
+The course focuses on the theory and listening skills development in the helping process with a particular emphasis on working with vulnerable children and youth.

 This course is designed to equip students with the attitudes, conceptual frameworks and skills to develop appropriate recreational activities for young people.
 Students will be able to program activities to facilitate leisure, educational and therapeutic goals for themselves and others.

 The course will acquaint Child and Youth Care students with issues affecting Indigenous children, youth, and families.
-Historical context and its relationship to contemporary issues facing Indigenous children, youth, and families is highlighted.
-The course will identify ways in which Child and Youth Care professionals can incorporate an Indigenous worldview to adapt their care practices with Indigenous children, youth, and families.
+Historical context and its relationship to contemporary issues facing Indigenous children, youth and families is highlighted.
+The course will identify ways in which Child and Youth Care professionals can incorporate an Indigenous worldview to adapt their care practices with Indigenous children, youth and families.

 This course will provide the student with an opportunity to acquire the knowledge and skills to intervene and defend themselves in non-violent and violent confrontation using anger management and assertiveness skills.
-Students who successfully complete this course receive a Certificate in Non-Violent Crisis Intervention.
+Students who successfully complete this course receive a certificate in Non-Violent Crisis Intervention.

 The course is intended to help the student explore the impact of neglect, abuse, and other forms of trauma on the developing young person.
 The student will learn to identify the physical and behavioral symptoms associated with maltreatment and trauma as well as the impact of the trauma on the physical, social, intellectual, emotional and sexual development of the young person.
 Students will develop an understanding of the healing process and learn intervention strategies which can be used in their work with young people who have been traumatized.
 These healing processes can also apply to the student personally if neglect, abuse or trauma is an unresolved issue in their own lives.